Basham, Alabama

-Basham (/ˈbæshæm/) is an unincorporated community in western Morgan County, Alabama, United States, located just south of the city limits of the Morgan County seat Decatur.
+Basham (/ˈbæsˌhæm/) is an unincorporated community in western Morgan County, Alabama, United States, located just south of the city limits of the Morgan County seat Decatur.

 History

-Originally known as Basham's Gap, the community was settled by James H. Basham circa 1818.
-A post office operated under the name Basham's Gap from 1847 to 1895 and under the name Basham from 1895 to 1907.
+The community currently known as Basham grew up around Basham Chapel Methodist Church, near the junction of Danville Road and Mud Tavern–Bird Spring Road.
+This community is distinct from and not to be confused with the community of Basham's Gap, lying in southwestern Morgan County, which is now more commonly called Penn.